Pretty-printing.

 material into the buffer.

-A formatter to output to the stdbuf
+val str_formatter : formatterA formatter to output to the stdbuf string buffer.

-is defined as formatter_of_buffer stdbuf
+str_formatter is defined as formatter_of_buffer stdbuf.

-val flush_str_formatter : unit -> string
+val flush_str_formatter : unit -> stringReturns the material printed with str_formatter, flushes

 the formatter and resets the corresponding buffer.

-val make_formatter : (string -> int -> int -> unit) -> (unit -> unit) -> formatter
+val make_formatter : (string -> int -> int -> unit) -> (unit -> unit) -> formattermake_formatter out flush returns a new formatter that outputs with

-, and flushes with function flush
+function out, and flushes with function flush.

-For instance, a formatter to the !Pervasives.out_channel
+For instance, a formatter to the !Pervasives.out_channeloc is returned

 by make_formatter (!Pervasives.output oc) (fun () -> !Pervasives.flush

-returns a new formatter that writes
+val formatter_of_out_functions : formatter_out_functions -> formatterformatter_of_out_functions out_funs returns a new formatter that writes

-with the set of output functions out_funs
+with the set of output functions out_funs.

 See definition of type formatter_out_functions for the meaning of argument